As discussed in Eye Diseases ultraviolet ( UV

 If you are farsighted Hyperopia, the lens is thicker in the middle, and thus will be darker than the edges.

-is a diagnostic tool used to determine if someone has the wet form of macular degeneration.
+As discussed the Amsler Grid is a diagnostic tool used to determine if someone has the wet form of macular degeneration.

 This grid can also be used to test the optical quality of the sunglasses you’re considering buying.